mohareddygit/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/src/B4Graph/Graph_Tutorial.md

     - Implementation:
     -----------------
-        Here's an example implementation of a simple B4Graph ADT in Java using an adjacency list representation.
+        Here's an example implementation of a simple Graph ADT in Java using an adjacency list representation.
         This example includes the essential operations such as adding vertices, adding edges, removing vertices, removing edges, and retrieving information about the graph.